 Job Vacancy

 A fantastic and exciting opportunity has arisen within Midlothian Justice Services for a full-time Justice Practitioner.
 The successful candidate will work as a member of the Justice Social Work team supporting the delivery of interventions to reduce reoffending whilst supporting health and wellbeing through inclusion and reintegration with their local communities.
-The role involves working with adults in contact with the Justice system, as well as children and young people whose parents/carers are involved in the Justice system, including those identified within the Caledonian System.
-Justice Practitioners will also support non-statutory justice provision, including early intervention and prevention activities, working with people subject to Structured Deferred Sentences, supporting those on HDC/electronic monitoring, and undertaking relevant tasks.
+Alongside working with adults in contact with the Justice system, the successful candidate will also work with children and young people whose parents/carers are involved in the Justice system, including those identified within the Caledonian System.
+Justice Practitioners will also be involved in supporting the delivery of non-statutory justice provision, including early intervention and prevention activities.
+This may include working with people who are subject to Structured Deferred Sentences, supporting those on HDC/electronic monitoring, and undertaking any other relevant tasks.

-Midlothian Justice Services are committed to providing a high-quality service that treats people with compassion, dignity, and respect.
-We emphasize staff wellbeing, support, and development, offering extensive training to support continuous professional development.
+Midlothian Justice Services are committed to providing a high-quality service which ensures that people accessing support are treated with compassion, dignity, and respect.
+With an emphasis on staff wellbeing, support, and development, we offer a high level of training to support continuous professional development.

 Knowledge